MAYULOVES/Randomly-upload/README.md

-Randomly upload for 3ds cfw
+Randomly upload for 3ds cfw<br>It is for archival purposes and I do not own any rights.